Developmental reading disorder

 - Special day classes

-Positive reinforcement is important as many students with learning disabilities have poor self-esteem.
+Positive reinforcement is important.
+Many students with learning disabilities have poor self-esteem.
 Psychological counseling may be helpful.

-Specialized help (called remedial instruction) can help a person make big improvements in reading and comprehension.
+Specialized help (called remedial instruction) can help improve reading and comprehension.

 DRD may lead to: